 BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

-A managed network service is a business model in which networking applications and services are fully outsourced to a service provider.
-The service provider supplies the hardware, software, networking and transport services required to deliver the application or service, with appropriate service-level agreements (SLAs) for uptime and performance.
+A managed network service is a business model in which networking applications and services are fully outsourced to a managed service provider (MSP) or communications service provider (CSP).
+With managed SD-WAN services, the service provider supplies the hardware, software, networking and transport services required to deliver the appropriate application or service -- such as connectivity for X number of branches -- with appropriate service-level agreements (SLAs) for uptime and performance.

 SD-WAN as a service

-With SD-WAN as a service, the customer is typically responsible for monitoring, managing and changing the SD-WAN service through a cloud-based management portal.
-The end customer may be required to contract with one or more service providers for WAN connectivity -- like MPLS, broadband internet or 4G Long Term Evolution -- to its branch locations.
+With SD-WAN as a service, the end customer is typically responsible for monitoring, managing and changing the SD-WAN service via a cloud-based management portal.
+The end customer may be required to contract with one or more CSPs for WAN connectivity services to its branch locations.

-Aryaka, Mode and Cato Networks offer SD-WAN-as-a-service offerings that include private WAN connectivity.
+Apcela and Aryaka offer SD-WAN as a service that includes private WAN connectivity, while Mode offers a network-as-a-service offering that can be used along with any SD-WAN vendor.
 Many other SD-WAN technology providers offer their software via subscription in a SaaS-like model.
-Doyle Research expects more as-a-service offering types to be introduced over the next year or so.
+Doyle Research expects additional as-a-service type offerings to be introduced over the next year or so.